J-Sonnn/FastFoodService/README.md

 FastFoodService is a comprehensive application for managing a fast-food network, providing various functionalities for administrators, users, and fast-food employees.

+P.S.
+The app does not support delivery.
+It only displays information about the order to employees, and then the store independently organizes delivery.

 ## Project Structure

 The project consists of three main applications: